12 weeks pregnant: bump, scans, symptoms and development

 Breast tenderness

 Hormones can cause your breasts to become sore, which often happens before you’re due your period as well.
 But good news!
-"Some women find relief from the symptoms experienced in the first trimester," says Ayanthi.
+"Some women find relief from the symptoms experienced in the first trimester," says Dr. Ayanthi.

 After week 12 breast tenderness should reduce as hormone levels start to become normal again.